Rebellion of 1510: Rebellion

-In September 1511, troops were called back from the border to push the rebels out of the Beijing area and into Shandong.
-Despite this, the rebels were able to achieve several victories.
-Yang Hu and Zhao Sui were then joined by local bandits from Henan and Shandong, and Yang Hu declared himself "Great Prince Yang".
+In September 1511, the government recalled troops from the border to push the rebels out of the Beijing area and into Shandong.
+However, the rebels were able to achieve several victories, and local bandits from Henan and Shandong joined Yang Hu and Zhao Sui.
+Yang declared himself "Great Prince Yang".
 In November 1511, the rebels set fire to over 1,200 boats on the Grand Canal at Jining.
-During the same month, Yang Hu was killed in a skirmish with local troops at Bozhou.
-He was replaced by Liu San (or Liu the Third), who, along with Zhao Sui, defeated a large force of government troops, resulting in the deaths of 1,500 soldiers.
+During the same month, Yang was killed in a skirmish with local troops at Bozhou.
+He was replaced by Liu San.
+Liu San and Zhao Sui defeated a large force of government troops, resulting in the deaths of 1,500 soldiers.
 Towards the end of 1511, the Liu brothers attacked Bazhou, which was located less than 40 miles (65 km) south of Beijing.
 This caused great concern and alarm within the government.

 In January 1512, the rebels were forced to retreat to Henan, as they were being pursued by Lu Wan's army.
 The majority of the fighting during this time occurred in central and southern Henan, as well as in northern Henan, parts of Jiangxi, and Nanzhili.
-The group, known as the "Henan Bandits", led by Zhao Sui and Liu San, openly declared their intention to overthrow the dynasty, and considered attacking Kaifeng, the capital of Henan Province.
+The "Henan Bandits", led by Zhao Sui and Liu San, openly declared their intention to overthrow the Ming, and considered attacking Kaifeng, the capital of Henan Province.
 The rebel commanders strictly prohibited their men from harming innocent civilians and established a more organized structure.
 This included dividing their estimated 130,000 soldiers into 28 brigades, each with its own commander and flag.
-In late 1511, the rebels launched attacks on county towns located on the border of Henan and Henan.
+In late 1511, the rebels launched attacks on county towns located on the border of Henan and Huguang.
 Some towns were able to defend themselves, while others resorted to bribery in order to protect themselves from the rebels.
 In some cases, the rebels were able to pay off the defenders of the cities, allowing them to have free rein in both the cities and the surrounding countryside.
-However, despite their use of imperial rhetoric, the rebels were not very successful in their endeavors.
+Despite their use of imperial rhetoric, the rebels were not very successful in their endeavors.
 This was especially true in the borderlands of Huguang and Henan, where the authorities had traditionally had weak control.
 (Note: In 1506, an official estimated that on the border of Sichuan, Henan, and Huguang, there lived three-quarters of a million "unsettled" people, beyond the control of the state.)
 On the other hand, the Liu brothers, who operated closer to the economically developed Jiangnan, formed alliances with local bandits and pirates, which proved to be more successful for them.